goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this research paper with me.
-I'll provide a brief high-level summary to get us started.

-# Summary of "LoRA: Low-Rank Adaptation of Large Language Models"

 This 2021 paper by Hu et al. from Microsoft introduces Low-Rank Adaptation (LoRA), an efficient fine-tuning method for large language models.
 The key innovation is freezing the pre-trained model weights while adding trainable low-rank decomposition matrices to each layer of the Transformer architecture.